The Cap Seller And The Monkeys

 Moral: Necessity is the mother of invention.

-Presence of mind often solve a difficult problem.
+Presence of mind often solves a difficult problem.

 Presence of mind saves loss.